Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 At the end of June there were 77 members (a drop of 30 from a year earlier) and the bank balance was a very healthy $4255.95.

 Dave Ireland ("the crocodile man") again pulled out of a commitment to show some films at a meeting.
 There was another trip to Vicary's Winery.
-Mike Cufer and Tony Karisonyi came in the top 10 at the annual Australasian UNderwater Photograph Competition run by South Pacific Divers' Club.
+Mike Cufer and Tony Karisonyi came in the top 10 at the annual Australasian Underwater Photograph Competition run by South Pacific Divers' Club.

 At the AGM John Gordon was elected President and Helen Kyriaios Vice-President.
 Steve Bull was elected to replace Judy Morris as Assistant Secretary/Treasurer.